Jithin75/Jithin75/README.md

 - 👋 Hi, I’m Jithin
-- 👀 I’m interested in Cybersecurity and Quantum Information Processing
+- 👀 I’m interested in Cybersecurity and Machine Learning
 - 🌱 I’m currently learning Computer Science at the University of Waterloo
 - 💞️ I’m looking to collaborate on any fun rpojects :)
-- 📫 How to reach me : Not Created!

 <!---
 Jithin75/Jithin75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.